 - Filter your data

 - You can set filters for each integration in order to specify which information you want captured.
-If you need to manage your AWS CloudWatch bill, you may want to filter your data.
+If you need to manage your Amazon CloudWatch bill, you may want to filter your data.

 - Review API usage

 To review the API usage for New Relic Infrastructure integrations with Amazon AWS:

 - Go to infrastructure.newrelic.com > AWS > Account status dashboard.

 - Review the New Relic Insights dashboard, which appears automatically.

 The Insights dashboard includes a chart with your account's Amazon AWS API call count for the last month as well as the CloudWatch API calls (per AWS resource) for the last day.
 This information is the API usage for New Relic only.
 It does not include other AWS API or CloudWatch usage that may occur.

 For assistance determining which services may cause an increase in billing, contact your New Relic account representative or get support at support.newrelic.com.